Analytically Separating the Source of the Teukolsky Equation

 To apply Held integration to more generic equations than Eq.~\eqref{eq:Heldexmple}, such as when GHP derivatives act on spin coefficients, the Held formalism extracts the $\rho$ dependency out of such quantities.
 Held began by modifying the derivative operators of GHP.
 The Held derivative operators are $\th$, $\thph$, $\edthh$, and $\edthhp$.
 The new operators are defined as~\cite{green2020teukolsky, toomani2021new},

 with GHP weights $\{ -1,-1 \}$, $\{ 0,-2 \}$, and $\{ -2,0 \}$ respectively.
 These derivative operators were chosen to satisfy the following commutation relations~\cite{held1974formalism},

 where the $^\circ$ superscript notation denotes a quantity that is annihilated by $\thorn$~\cite{kinnersley1969type}.
-Eq.~\eqref{eq:HeldCom} can be interpreted as $\thph$, $\edthh$, and $\edthhp$ containing no explicit $\rho$ dependency\footnote{Held integration is still limited to equations where only $\thorn$ acts on the unknown quantity; like \cref{eq:edthD}, $\edthh D[\rho] = E^\circ \rho^3$ cannot be solved for $D[\rho]$ using Held integration.}.
+Eq.~\eqref{eq:HeldCom} can be interpreted as $\thph$, $\edthh$, and $\edthhp$ containing no explicit $\rho$ dependency\footnote{Held integration is still limited to equations where only $\thorn$ acts on the unknown quantity, whether using Held operators or GHP operators; like \cref{eq:edthD}, $\edthh D[\rho] = E^\circ \rho^3$ cannot be solved for $D[\rho]$ using Held integration.}.

 To begin extracting the $\rho$ dependency in the spin coefficients in Kerr, Held used a relation for $\tau$ taken from Ref.~\cite{kinnersley1969type},

 with $\tau^\circ\circeq\{-1,-3\}$.